saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 ### GET operation

 #### Expectation
 The GET response should contain the value of the request nodes.
 The expectation is for the gNMI server to process the valid get request and should send a valid response containing the values of the request nodes.
-Only the PROTO and JSON encodings are currently supported in the GPINS.
+Only the PROTO and JSON encodings are currently supported.

 #### Challenges
 For end-to-end tests, we cannot be sure of what config nodes are set in the system beforehand and hence cannot determine what paths to validate against.
 The GET request can be issued after a SET request and validate the values that have been used in the SET request.